 Why it's good: It keeps your shoulders toned.
 We love that swapping your band for dumbbells will challenge your muscles in a slightly different way.
 Added bonus?
 You'll need strong shoulders when baby comes.

 How to do it: Lie on your side.
 Be sure you keep your elbow under your shoulder while drawing your shoulder away from your ear.
-Lift your hips and hold off the ground while you slowly lift your top leg, doing 3 to 5 leg lifts.
-Then, lower your hips back down and repeat for another 1 to 3 sets.
+Lift your hips and hold off the ground while you slowly lift your top leg, doing three to five leg lifts.
+Then, lower your hips back down and repeat for another one to three sets.

 Why it's good: Keep that booty firm with these butt lifts — they're great during your first and second trimester, but you may have to skip it during the third trimester, unless you still feel good on your back.
 Plus, as your pregnancy progresses, you may need to limit your range of motion.

 How to do it: Lying flat on your back, press your butt as high as you can go while still feeling good.
 Once in the air, do 10 to 20 small pulses, squeezing your glutes.
-Repeat for another 1 to 3 sets.
+Repeat for another one to three sets.